Getting Started with Blazor ComboBox Component

 Install Syncfusion® Blazor DropDowns and Themes NuGet in the App

-To add the Blazor ComboBox component to the app, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes.
-Alternatively, use the following Package Manager commands.
+To add the Blazor ComboBox component to the app, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 NOTE